HKUSTDial/StatQA/README.md

 sh Script\benchmark_construction.sh
 ```

-Obtained StatQA and mini-StatQA benchmark will be stored in `Data/Integrated Dataset/Balanced Benchmark`.
+Obtained StatQA and mini-StatQA benchmarks will be stored in `Data/Integrated Dataset/Balanced Benchmark`.
 Note that this process can take many hours and consume considerable API tokens, so please be patient or you can directly use the benchmark we already offered in `StatQA/`.

 ## 🧪Evaluation